 There is an age-old question, older even, than the ancient, interstellar empires of mankind, of whether one should modify oneself in order to become a better person- to cast away those little weaknesses and daily stupidities that make us human beings and think forever in the computational substrate, uploaded forever after.
 My question, the one we had debated, then argued, and then fought about, in previous months had always been, "how much modification?"
 You have answered that question for yourself- that there is no limit.
 And I have answered in my own way- that there is.

 As you know, the problems began when you had the first implants and I mine, and our eyes were opened further.
 You embraced this, and continued with a second implant, and a third.
 I did not.
 That hunger for novelty, for betterment, and to see the greater wholes of the world had been what first drew me to you, when we debated for hours in the gardens about the philosophical policies of the Corinthian machines.
-You could tear my arguments to shreds, then reconstruct them for me, tenderly.
+You could tear my arguments to shreds, then reconstruct them for me.
 Teaching me.
 Always, you made me a better man.
+I worked hard to keep up with you.
+I was good.
 Even now sometimes, I wish I could believe in their ideas.

-Your intelligence was intimidating-something I have never admitted to you- but only at first.
+Your intelligence was intimidating (something I had rarely admitted to you) but only at first.
 For then it became intoxicating.
 Challenging.
 You know that well.
 But the weeks when you became withdrawn- the weeks when you began focusing on greater things far more than usual, when you became obsessed- that's when we waned, and fall began.

 The man who loved you,

 Footnotes see 1 Corinthians 13:4 ↩ see 1 Corinthians 13:12 ↩ Agape (Ancient Greek) is an ancient Greco-Christian term referring to love, "the highest form of love, charity" and "the love of God for man and of man for God" ↩ see 1 Corinthians 13:11 ↩ Table of Contents